desnify/foundations/README.md

 **Android** — copy `tokens.xml` and `tokens-night.xml` from `node_modules/@desnify/foundations/dist/android/` into your project's `res/values/` and `res/values-night/` folders respectively.
 No import needed — Android automatically picks up resources placed in `res/`.

-All tokens follow a consistent naming convention across platforms — --ds- for CSS, ds_ for Android, and DS. for Swift — so once you learn one, you instantly understand the others.
+*Please note: All tokens follow a consistent naming convention across platforms — `--ds-` for CSS, `ds_` for Android, and `DS.` for Swift — so once you learn one, you instantly understand the others.*

 **Exploring the source**